 Summer Institute – Student growth, persistence, and campus vitality - all are linked to academic advising and influenced by programs and policies that advisors help deliver or administer.
 Many campuses have failed to provide effective strategies to implement the critical changes necessary for high quality advising.
 The Institute is designed to assist participants in developing such strategies and programs.

-International Conference – The International Conference occurs on a different continent to enhance the visibility and relevance of higher education institutions and partners in supporting student success.
+Global Conference – The Global Conference occurs on a different continent to enhance the visibility and relevance of higher education institutions and partners in supporting student success.

 NACADA Drive-Ins – NACADA Drive-Ins vary in size and scope.
-These one-day mini-conferences are held in a central location to give participants an opportunity for a quality professional development experience which requires minimal time away from campus.
-Some areas (commonwealths, districts, provinces, states, territories) are organized into formal groups and sponsor their own one to three day conferences.
+These one-day mini-conferences are held in a central location within the area (commonwealths, districts, provinces, states, territories) to give participants an opportunity for a quality professional development experience which requires minimal time away from campus.
+Some areas are organized into formal groups and sponsor their own one to three day conferences.